Linens 'n Things: Bankruptcy and liquidation

 On May 2, 2008, Linens 'n Things filed for Chapter 11 bankruptcy and closed 120 stores.
+The company's bankruptcy was contributed to the ongoing Great Recession, as well as declining sales.
 In August 2008, Linens 'n Things devised a plan to emerge from bankruptcy early in 2009.
 Under the plan, the retailer intended to reverse many of the strategies introduced after the company was bought by Apollo.
 Chief among those tactics was a shift to splashy clearance sales and product promotions.
 Revised management wished to return Linens 'n Things to an "everyday, low price" model it had pursued during its earlier years as a public company.
 It also wished to improve the quality of its merchandise and to keep shelves stocked in timely fashion, the paper said.

 On October 7, 2008, Bloomberg News reported that Linens 'n Things asked the Bankruptcy Court for permission to auction the remaining 371 stores and hold store closing sales.
 On October 14, the company announced its official sale to a group of asset recovery specialists.
 The company began going-out-of-business sales at its remaining stores in both the United States and Canada and on the chain's website, LNT.com, on October 17.
 The sales concluded on December 28, 2008, in all stores, but Linens 'n Things continued the going-out-of-business sale on its website until February 15, 2009.

 Following the chain's closure, a vacant store in Middletown, Rhode Island was used by film director Wes Anderson in 2011 to construct and film sets for his film Moonrise Kingdom.